PatilShreyas/compose-report-to-html/docs/use/using-gradle-plugin.md

 This Gradle plugin takes care of generating raw compose metrics and report from the Compose compiler and then generates the beautified report from them.

+**This plugin has support for Android projects and Kotlin Multiplatform projects.**

 ## ✅ Apply the plugin

 Apply the plugin to the module in which _**compose is enabled**_.